leon-good-life/datagrid-react/README.md

 import DataGrid from './DataGrid/DataGrid';
 ```

-3. Create an array of data.
+3. Create an array of some data.
 ```javascript
 const data = [{
     id: '1481235831572',